11. The Meet And Greet.

 “Sorry, cutie.
 We’re here.
 I do not waste this opportunity.”

 “Ho, friend.”
 He approaches an individual who’s been studying them, whether with good or ill intentions is impossible to say.
-He’s a tough, battered, open sores, the horrific badges of life on the streets.
+He’s a tough, battered, with open sores, the horrific badges of life on the streets.
 Sly addresses him cautiously.
 “Sir!
 I can offer you a good meal for an hour’s easy employ.
 Baby-sit that dumpling for me while I attend to my business.
 She has a nice mess of mutton in her sack that she will be happy to share with you.
 Keep her safe in my absence and you are welcome to follow us home at dawn, where you will receive a big bone in addition.”

 The fellow answers with a smirking snarl.
 “Why should I?
 I’ll have the eats on my own terms and neither of you will be able to stop me.”
-He grins, showing off long, sharp canines.
+He grins, showing off sharp canines.

 Sly grins an equally unpleasant grin right back.
 “You won’t, for this reason – there’s more where that came from, and you’re bright enough to realize it.
 I’ll sweeten the deal.
 You’ll have a bone in the morning to carry away, after you’ve gorged on roast beef, perhaps, or a thick wedge of ham.
 Our kitchen is full of lovely stuffs.”